yichiliao/openbo/README.md

 - `notebooks/` - teaching notebooks for BO concepts and step-by-step demos.

 ## Contact

-**Purpose:** Maintainer and email for questions about this repository or collaboration.

 This repo is created and maintained by Yi-Chi Liao (yichi.liao@inf.ethz.ch).